dmbarbour/wikilon/docs/AwelonLang.md

 Direct interpretation of Awelon code can be reasonably efficient, using threaded interpreters.

-But to make it faster we can potentially rewrite code to an intermediate language that uses an auxiliary data/return stack, call-return operations, labels and jumps for tail-call optimized loops and so on.
+But to make it faster we can potentially rewrite code to an intermediate language that uses an auxiliary data/return stack, call-return operations, location labels and jumps for tail-call optimized loops and so on.
 Even better, we can feasibly target a simple "register machine" model to eliminate data plumbing from the stack and avoid bindings on the heap if they're used statically, instead tracking a compile-time stack of logical register-objects.

 Of course, when compiling a register machine, you might need to keep an extra code map back from the program pointer to the logical register objects so we can serialize code.
 But that isn't a new idea.